La Opinión: Today

-La Opinión has vastly diversified its coverage from purely Mexican to include the Central American, South American, Cuban, Puerto Rican & Spanish populations that have grown in Los Angeles over the last quarter century.
+La Opinión has diversified its coverage from purely Mexican to include the Central American, South American, Cuban, Puerto Rican and Spanish populations that have grown in Los Angeles over the last quarter century.
 It now includes reporting on issues relevant to a wide variety of Hispanics.
-In the words of former publisher Ignacio E. Lozano, Jr.: "Our mission was no longer to be a Mexican newspaper published in Los Angeles, but an American newspaper that happens to be published in Spanish."
+In the words of former publisher Ignacio E. Lozano Jr.: "Our mission was no longer to be a Mexican newspaper published in Los Angeles, but an American newspaper that happens to be published in Spanish."

 Since 1986, La Opinión's editorial staff has doubled in size and the paper has grown to include bureaus in Sacramento, California, Washington, D.C., and Mexico City.
 In 1999 and 2000, La Opinión was recognized by the National Association of Hispanic Journalists as the Outstanding Spanish Language Daily Newspaper of the Year.

 In 2006, La Opinión received the highest-ranking recognition in Spanish-language journalism, the José Ortega y Gasset Award from Spain’s El País newspaper.
 El País honored La Opinión for its pioneering trajectory over eighty years creating and maintaining an unprecedented media outlet for the growing Hispanic population in the United States.

 In November 2007, La Opinión ranked #1 in net daily paid circulation growth among the 200 largest newspapers in America for the six-month period ending September 2007, based on the latest FAS-FAX Report from the Audit Bureau of Circulation.
 The daily average is based on Monday-Friday.

 However, since 2008, the staff of La Opinión has dwindled and the ImpreMedia empire has grown weaker.

 As of May 2012, a subsidiary of the Argentine newspaper La Nación purchased a majority share of ImpreMedia and La Opinión.

 The single-copy price is $1.
 This price includes sales tax at newsracks; it may be higher in designated state areas.